estatistics/opensource_tiktok_downloader/README.md

 - 4rth step & final step - it downloads the tiktok video and rename/saving both mp4 and the new json file with the new name template.

 ## Name template
 You can customize the name template as you wish based on all the above fields.
-As a default option, name is constructed as following in that order: `upload_date (in form of +%Y-%m-%d), uploader, track, artist, & description`.Because there is a system restrain on filename lenghts, max character restrains used on these chosen fields:
+As a default option, name is constructed as following in that order: `upload_date (in form of +%Y-%m-%d), uploader, track, artist, & description`.
+Because there is a system restrain on filename lenghts, max character restrains used on these chosen fields:

  -  max characters in filename is set at final stage to 150.
  -  Date has by default 11 characters (in form of 2025-12-31) - why 11 and not 10?
 I dont know